 – The preparation phase of NATO’s LCI-X Crucible 2-26 operational experiment has been successfully completed.
 We familiarized participating companies, carried out self-testing activities, and built the network connections and services required to support OPEX testing.
 We are ready for the actual testing operations on Monday and Tuesday, when we will demonstrate NATO’s C-UAS and C2 capabilities, he says.

-Next-generation sensor technology and data transmission tested in a maritime environment in Turku
+New-generation sensor technology and data transmission tested in a maritime environment in Turku

 Business Turku joined the Borderland Europe collaboration in March 2026, which aims to build an innovation and testing corridor for border security and dual-use technologies in Finland, stretching from the eastern border to the Archipelago Sea.
-As part of this collaboration, the maritime testing environment for the NATO Innovation Range event was organized in Turku.
+As part of this collaboration, the maritime testing environment for the NATO Innovation Range exercise was organized in Turku.

 Further information